Jovan Pešić

-Jovan Pešić (Bukovac, near Sremski Karlovci, Kingdom of Serbia, 24 October 1866 - Belgrade, Kingdom of Yugoslavia, 4 January 1936) was a Serbian warrior artist who fought for the liberation of Old Serbia and Macedonia at the turn of the 20th century (1903-1908), and later in the Great War.
+Jovan Pešić (24 October 1866 in Bukovac, Austrian Empire - 4 January 1936 in Belgrade, Kingdom of Yugoslavia) was a Serbian warrior artist who fought for the liberation of Old Serbia and Macedonia at the turn of the 20th century (1903-1908), and later in the Great War.
 Today he is remembered among as the first modern Serbian cartoonists (the first being Dimitrije Avramović), though totally forgotten until the early 2000s.